Public vs. Private Universities in Germany: The Reality Check Nobody Gives You

 1. The Acceptance Rate Reality

-Private Universities: They look at the student, not just the marks.
+Private universities look at the student, not just the marks.
 They are looking for potential.
 If you have a GPA between 50% - 75% but have the drive to succeed, private universities are your open door.
 We can often secure an offer letter in 2-4 weeks, whereas public universities can keep you waiting for 6 months.

 2. The Language Trap

-Public Universities: Many "English-taught" programs in public universities still have modules in German or require C1-level German just to survive the administration.
+Many "English-taught" programs in public universities still have modules in German or require C1-level German just to survive the administration.
 You might spend a year just learning the language before you even start your degree.

 3. Theory vs. Your Paycheck (ROI)